cmbant/docker-gcc-build/README.md

 ### Overview

-This is a fork of [cmbant/docker-gcc-build](https://github.com/cmbant/docker-gcc-build) that updates the docker image with the latest GCC trunk automatically every night, using [docker-nighlty-rebuild].
+This is a fork of [cmbant/docker-gcc-build](https://github.com/cmbant/docker-gcc-build) that updates the docker image with the latest GCC trunk automatically every night, using [docker-nightly-rebuild].

 This docker image is rebuilt nightly, and GCC trunk is recompiled and included everytime the build is triggered.
 This should let you very quickly grab the latest GCC trunk without having to wait to